In control statement

 • the management report contains material risks and uncertainties that are relevant to the going concern assumption for a period of 12 months after the management report was prepared, see section 1.1.3.

 Material inaccuracies, fraud, or unlawful acts can occur despite the internal risk management and control systems.
-The systems therefore do not provide absolute certainty that objectives will be achieved, but are designed so that financial reporting is free from material misstatement.
+Therefore, the systems do not provide absolute certainty that objectives will be achieved but are designed such that financial reporting is free from material misstatement.

-In addition, in line with Article 5:25c of the Dutch Financial Supervision Act and to the best of their knowledge, the Management Board declares that:
+In addition, in line with Article 5:25c of the Dutch Financial Supervision Act and to the best of its knowledge, the Management Board declares that:

-• the financial statements provide a true and fair view of the assets, liabilities, financial position and profit or loss of the company and of its consolidated companies;
+• the financial statements provide a true and fair view of the assets, liabilities, financial position and loss of the company in of its consolidated companies;

 Management Board